CV19Assist/blog/entries/README.md

 ## Publishing an Entry

 Entries will be automatically published when the changes are committed to the repository.
+Any entries with `publish: false` metadata or with other errors, like duplicate slug or invalid timestamps, are ignored.

 Note that you should not have to edit the `gh-pages` branch directly.